Ioan Nicholas

 Ioan Nicholas (born 3 April 1998) is a Welsh rugby union player who plays for Scarlets and Llanelli as a centre.

-Nicholas made his debut for the Scarlets as a 17 year old in a friendly against Jersey in 2015, and he scored a try in every game since.
+Nicholas made his debut for the Scarlets as a 17 year old in a friendly against Jersey in 2015.
 He played a part in the remaining two friendlies of the 2015-16 season before making his competitive debut against Ulster as a substitute.

 Nicholas was named as the Supporters’ Player of the Season for the 2023–24 United Rugby Championship season.